move-zig/icontact-api/README.md

 # iContact API

-icontact-api provides a pomisified interface for iContact and iContact Pro's REST API.
+icontact-api provides a pomisified interface for iContact and iContact Pro's REST APIs.

 To install icontact-api, use npm: